Questionable Officiating In Oregon Ducks, Purdue Boilermakers: Jordan James Touchdown

 Did the Oregon Ducks somehow score three touchdowns on one drive vs. the Purdue Boilermakers?

-Oregon coach Dan Lanning appeared upset on the sideline but the Ducks were able to overcome and grab a 14-0 lead over the Purdue Boilermakers on Friday, Oct.18 at Ross–Ade Stadium.
+Oregon coach Dan Lanning appeared upset on the sideline but the Ducks were able to overcome and beat the Purdue Boilermakers, 35-0, on Friday, Oct.18 at Ross–Ade Stadium.

-Oregon running back Jordan James dived into the end zone for a 1-yard touchdown to cap an 80-yard drive in the first quarter.
+Oregon running back Jordan James dove into the end zone for a 1-yard touchdown to cap an 80-yard drive in the first quarter.

 Third time was the charm for James, who appeared to score two other times without the officials calling the touchdown.